alvidias/swift-extensions/README.md

 # xtension

-Some useful Swift extensions I tend to reuse in my projects.
+Some useful Swift extensions and classes I tend to reuse in my projects.